Brami-oh/reCAPTCHA/README.md

 # reCAPTCHA for ASP.NET (.NET Standard 2.0)
 The Finoaker reCAPTCHA library makes it super easy to add reCAPTCHA functionalty to you ASP.NET sites!
 Simply add your keys to the settings, drop the reCAPTCHA TagHelper or HtmlHelper onto your page and your ready to go.

-Finoaker reCAPTCHA also makes server side verification simpler by binding the client side reCAPTCHA response token to MVC model so it integrates seamlessly with the standard ASP.NET form workflow.
+Finoaker reCAPTCHA also simplifies server side verification by binding the client side reCAPTCHA response token to MVC model so it integrates seamlessly with the standard ASP.NET form workflow.

 ## About reCAPTCHA
 reCAPTCHA is a free service that protects your website from spam and abuse. reCAPTCHA uses an advanced risk analysis engine and adaptive challenges to keep automated software from engaging in abusive activities on your site.
 It does this while letting your valid users pass through with ease.